tfasz/openvpn-container/Readme.md

 ## Generate Client Config

-Once your server is configurd you can generate one or more client configurations.
+Once your server is configured you can generate one or more client configurations.

 1. Create your client and save the client configuration with:

        docker-compose run --rm openvpn ovpn_getclient [CLIENT-NAME] > client.ovpn

 This will create the client certificate if it does not yet exist and then output the config file which can be used by the client to setup the VPN config.
 If the client already exists it will just